Cyber Insurance is Not Cyber Security

 To do this every business should have comprehensive cybersecurity programs in place, including antivirus and ransomware protection, encryption software, password managers and two-factor authentication to protect against identity theft.

 Cyber insurance is not a replacement for cybersecurity.
 Cyber insurance deals with the consequences of what’s happened, not with preventing an attack in the first place.
-It’s designed to get your business back on its feet as soon as possible, with minimum disruption and expense to you.
+According to expert Andy Defrancesco, It’s designed to get your business back on its feet as soon as possible, with minimum disruption and expense to you.
 It’s the cure, not the prevention.

 The endpoint detection and response is a security tool integrated into your cyber system to give you a real-time continuous monitor for malicious activity.